m-fili/Tennis_MADDPG/Report.md

-## 2. DDPG Algorithm
+## 2. MADDPG Algorithm
-I used **DDPG** to solve this environment.
+I used **Multi-agent DDPG** to solve this environment.
 The actor used to estimate the actions is a multi-layer perceptron with two hidden layers; first layer with 256 and the second layer with 128 nodes.
 Hidden layers have _ReLu_ and the output layer has _tanh_ activation function.
 The critic is used to estimate the `Q(s, a)` is the same neural